dot411/ECS-179-Final-Project/ProjectDocument.md

 All characters also had 4 way animations/movement, as well as specific animations for each direction.
 This took a bit of time since I had to make sure that the attacks were clear and that the player could easily see that they're about to get hit.
 One thing I do regret is not making an animation for when you get hit since the only indicator is the health bar going down.
+Another thing is that the artstyle doesn't always match since different people all worked on these sprites, including me, so it might look off in occasions.
+If I were to do it over
+I would try and stick to one artstyle, or at least edit things more to better match each other.